Spread approximations for forbidden intersections problems: Introduction

 \begin{thm} Let $n,t>0$ be integers and $\p\subset \Sigma_n$ be a family of permutations. \begin{itemize} \item[(i)] If $\p$ is $t$-intersecting then $|\p|\le (n-t)!$, provided $n> 2^{22} t\log_2^2 n$.
 Moreover, if $\p$ is non-trivial then it has size at most $\frac 23(n-t)!.$ \item[(ii)] If $\p$ avoids intersection $t-1$ then $|\p|\le (n-t)!$, provided $n>2^{25}t^2\log_2^2 n$ and $n>2^{10}t^3 \log_2n$. \end{itemize} \end{thm}

 In fact, Theorem \ref{thmintro2} is a particular case of two more general results that we formulate and prove in Sections~\ref{sec3} (analogue of (i)) and~\ref{sec4} (analogue of (ii)).
-Roughly speaking, that results state that for a sufficiently 'nice' family $\aaa \subset {[n] \choose k}$, the maximal size of a $t$-intersecting (or $(t-1)$-avoiding) subfamily $\ff \subset \aaa$ is achieved on a family of the form $\aaa(T)$ for $T \in {[n] \choose t}$.
+Roughly speaking, that results state that for a sufficiently `nice' family $\aaa \subset {[n] \choose k}$, the maximal size of a $t$-intersecting (or $(t-1)$-avoiding) subfamily $\ff \subset \aaa$ is achieved on a family of the form $\aaa(T)$ for $T \in {[n] \choose t}$, that is, the family of sets $A \in \aaa$ containing a fixed set $T$ of size $t$.
 The dependencies of the parameters and the conditions are stricter for the $(t-1)$-avoidance.
 Theorem~\ref{thmintro2} can be derived as a corollary of these results for $\aaa = \Sigma_n \subset {[n]^2 \choose n}$.

 We remark that even though by Theorem \ref{thmintro2} the maximal size of a non-trivial $t$-intersecting family is less than $(n-t)!$ by a constant factor, one does not have an analogous statement for non-trivial families which avoid intersection $t-1$.
 Indeed, consider the following Hilton-Milner-type family: let $\sigma = (1 2 \ldots t)(t+1)\ldots (n)$ be a permutation that acts cyclically on the first $t$ elements and fixes the remaining $n-t$, and let $\p' \subset \Sigma_n$ be the family of permutations $\pi$ such that $\pi(x) = x$ for $x \in [t]$ and $|\pi \cap \sigma| \neq t-1$.
 Then the family $\p = \p' \cup \{\sigma\}$ is non-trivial and avoids intersection $t-1$.
 A simple computation shows that if $t \rightarrow \infty$ then $|\p| = (1 - o(1))(n-t)!$.